Exploration noise for learning linear-quadratic mean field games: Numerical experiments

 We end up our presentation with the case when there is no common noise, i.e. $\sigma=1$ and $\varepsilon=0$.
 In that case, our strategy no longer applies.
 The point is thus to implement the standard version of the fictitious play.
 Accordingly, there is no Girsanov density in \eqref{eq:approx:optimisation} and $\alpha_{t_{k}}^{(i,j)}$ in \eqref{eq:dynamics:numerics} merely writes

 with $C_{t_{k}}$ being a deterministic $d$-dimensional vector (which is independent of $j$).
 In particular, there is no need to use the proxy $(h^{n,j}_{t_{k}})_{j,k}$ for the intercept.
-Equivalently, we can assume that $N=1$ and $D=0$.
+Equivalently, we can assume that $N=1$ and ${\mathfrak h}_{t_k}$ in \eqref{eq:approx:general} to be a mere constant function (i.e., the function ${\mathfrak h}_{t_k}$ is identified with ${\mathfrak h}_{t_k}(0)$).
 The rest of the algorithm is similar.
 It may be written as follows.
 4pt

-{\bf Algorithm 4.} [Learning with idiosyncratic noise only, $\sigma=1$, $\varepsilon=0$] \begin{enumerate} \item[Input:] Take as input the realizations $(\Delta_{t_{k}} b^{(i,1)})_{k}$ in \eqref{eq:noises:simulation}, which are the same at any iteration of the algorithm. \item[Loop:] At rank $n+1$ of the fictitious play: \begin{enumerate} \item Take as input the proxy $(\overline{m}^{n}_{t_{k}})_{k}$ for the environment and the intercept. \item Solve the minimization problem \eqref{eq:approx:optimisation} over ${\boldsymbol a}=(a_{t_{k}})_{k}$ in \eqref{eq:dynamics:numerics} and ${\boldsymbol c}=(c_{t_{k}})$ in \eqref{eq:approx:hermite}, with ${\mathcal E}^{n,(j)}=1$ in \eqref{eq:approx:optimisation} and with the last line in \eqref{eq:dynamics:numerics} being replaced by
+{\bf Algorithm 4.} [Learning with idiosyncratic noise only, $\sigma=1$, $\varepsilon=0$] \begin{enumerate} \item[Input:] Take as input the realizations $(\Delta_{t_{k}} b^{(i,1)})_{k}$ in \eqref{eq:noises:simulation}, which are the same at any iteration of the algorithm. \item[Loop:] At rank $n+1$ of the fictitious play: \begin{enumerate} \item Take as input the proxy $(\overline{m}^{n}_{t_{k}})_{k}$ for the environment and the intercept. \item Solve the minimization problem \eqref{eq:approx:optimisation} over ${\boldsymbol a}=(a_{t_{k}})_{k}$ in \eqref{eq:dynamics:numerics} and ${\boldsymbol {\mathfrak h}}=({\mathfrak h}_{t_{k}})$ in \eqref{eq:approx:general}, with ${\mathcal E}^{n,(j)}=1$ in \eqref{eq:approx:optimisation} and with the last line in \eqref{eq:dynamics:numerics} being replaced by

-Call ${\boldsymbol a}^{n+1}=(a^{n+1}_{t_{k}})_{k}$ and ${\boldsymbol c}^{n+1}(0)=(c^{n+1}_{t_{k}}(0))_{k}$ the optimal points. \item With ${\boldsymbol a}^{n+1}=(a_{t_{k}}^{n+1})_{k}$ and ${\boldsymbol c}^{n+1}=(c^{n+1}_{t_{k}}(0))_{k}$, associate $(x^{n+1,(i,1)}_{t_{k}})_{i,k}$ as in \eqref{eq:dynamics:numerics} (with the same prescription as above). \item Update the proxy by letting
+Call ${\boldsymbol a}^{n+1}=(a^{n+1}_{t_{k}})_{k}$ and ${\boldsymbol {\mathfrak h}}^{n+1}(0)=({\mathfrak h}^{n+1}_{t_{k}}(0))_{k}$ the optimal points. \item With ${\boldsymbol a}^{n+1}=(a_{t_{k}}^{n+1})_{k}$ and ${\boldsymbol {\mathfrak h}}^{n+1}=({\mathfrak h}^{n+1}_{t_{k}}(0))_{k}$, associate $(x^{n+1,(i,1)}_{t_{k}})_{i,k}$ as in \eqref{eq:dynamics:numerics} (with the same prescription as above). \item Update the proxy by letting